Employment Taxes

 • Providing benefits in kind is an integral part of most employers’ reward strategy which impacts multiple stakeholders, including HR/reward, benefit providers/vendors, tax, payroll, software providers, and of course employees.
 The change to payrolling all benefits for all employees will require a major transformation project for most organisations, involving buy-in and co-operation from all stakeholders involved.

-• Timing: HMRC have announced that all benefits in kind will need to be reported via the payroll from 6 April 2025.
-Further updates from HMRC regarding policy decisions are expected during 2024.
+• Timing: HMRC have announced that all benefits in kind will need to be reported via the payroll from 6 April 2026.
+Further updates from HMRC regarding policy decisions, including draft legislation and guidance are expected during Summer 2025.

 Resources (click to open)